Guan Chenchen

 Guan Chenchen (管晨辰 (Guǎn Chén Chén); born September 25, 2004) is a Chinese former artistic gymnast.
 She is the 2020 Olympic champion and the 2020 Chinese champion on the balance beam.
 On the junior level, she was a member of the Chinese team who won silver at the 2019 Junior World Championships.

-Career
+Junior gymnastics career

 Guan began gymnastics in November 2010.

-Junior

 2017

 Guan competed at the Chinese Junior National Championships where she finished third amongst the 2003–04 born gymnasts and won the silver medal on the uneven bars.

 2018

 Guan competed at the senior-level Chinese Championships and tied for the silver medal on the balance beam with Chen Yile.
 She also won a bronze medal with the Zhejiang team and placed seventh in the all-around and floor exercise.
 Then in June, she competed at the Chinese Junior National Championships where she won the all-around gold medal in the 14 and under division.
 During the event finals, she placed fourth on the uneven bars, won gold on the balance beam, and won silver on the floor exercise behind Wei Xiaoyuan.